Evaluating Multilingual Long-Context Models for Retrieval and Reasoning: Results and Discussion

 \subsection{Reasoning about magic numbers and world cities}

 Lastly, we compare the performance of the models in reasoning tasks with 2 and 3 needles for two types of question prompts: identifying the larger/largest magic number (e.g., 4281932) or the city with the larger/largest magic number (e.g., Doha).
-From the results presented in Figure~\ref{fig:p_number_city}, we observe that the models yield generally better performance in the ``number'' tasks compared to the ``city'' tasks implying that they may be more adept at handling numerical reasoning than reasoning over geographic entities.
-This suggests that improvements in model training might be necessary to enhance performance in tasks involving non-numerical data, particularly in diverse and low-resource languages.
+From the results presented in Figure~\ref{fig:p_number_city}, we observe that the models yield generally better performance in the ``number'' tasks compared to the ``city'' tasks implying that they may be more adept at handling numerical reasoning than reasoning over geographic entities, however, this trend is reversed for Swahili and Somali.